 Because pea protein is both gluten-free and dairy-free, it’s especially useful for avoiding gastric distress if you have a sensitivity to lactose, gluten or gliadin (another common allergen that usually occurs in wheat-containing grains).

-The primary downside of pea protein isolate is that it’s deficient in the amino acid cystine (an oxidized form of cysteine), which is necessary for the synthesis of many proteins, so if you opt for pea protein, it’s essential to incorporate a cystineor cysteine-rich protein source into your diet.
+The primary downside of pea protein isolate is that it’s deficient in the amino acid cystine (an oxidized form of cysteine), which is necessary for the synthesis of many proteins.
+So if you opt for pea protein, it’s essential to incorporate a cysteine or cysteine-rich protein source into your diet.
 One that pairs particularly well with pea protein is rice protein, and you'll often see these two together in vegan protein powder blends.

 If you’ve ever eaten Jello, you’ve eaten gelatin.
 Gelatin is the product of boiling the skin, bones and connective tissue of an animal, like a cow.
 In fact, you can often purchase bones at your local butcher or health food store so you can make your own.
 When you take the collagen derived from skin, bone and connective tissue and boil it, partially hydrolyze it and dry it, you get gelatin powder, which then can be mixed with hot liquids to form a gel-like substance.

 Not only that, but gelatin is 30% glycine, which is known to improve gut health by repairing the intestinal wall and gut lining, making it a potent tactic to enhance your ability to digest the other superfuels you use.
-Glycine is also known as an “inhibitory neurotransmitter,” meaning that it helps suppress anxiety and feelings of depression.
+Glycine is also known as an inhibitory neurotransmitter meaning that it supports a healthy mood.
 The equivalent of half a cup of bone broth provides a gut- and brain-nourishing serving of gelatin.

 As mentioned, it's best to make your own gelatin with bones purchased from a local butcher or health food market.
 If you're not in the mood for soup or broth, you can also reap the benefits of gelatin by looking for products containing grass-fed gelatin.
 Kion Bar, for example, contains roughly the amount of gut nourishing gelatin you'd find in a half-cup of bone broth.